vtex/faststore/apps/docs/docs/reference/api/queries.md

 <td colspan="2" align="right" valign="top">after</td>
 <td valign="top"><a href="/reference/api/scalars/#string">String</a></td>
 <td>
-Search pagination argument, indicating the item after which the results should be fetched.
+Search pagination argument, indicating the cursor corresponding with the item after which the results should be fetched.
 </td>
 </tr>
 <tr>